NASA’s many science missions now include learning how to deflect killer asteroids

 If everything goes as planned, the impact will slow the asteroid by a fraction of a millimeter per second.
 That, scientists hope, will be enough that over time, in the vastness of space, it will alter the asteroid’s trajectory significantly.

 Dimorphos, the asteroid in NASA’s sights, poses no danger to Earth.
-But it was chosen as the target for the so-called DART mission (that stands for DOuble Asteroid Redirection Test) by members of an elite NASA team known as the Planetary Defense Coordination Office — whose task isn’t exploring space but defending Earth.
+But it was chosen as the target for the so-called DART mission (that stands for Double Asteroid Redirection Test) by members of an elite NASA team known as the Planetary Defense Coordination Office — whose task isn’t exploring space but defending Earth.

 It is a “first test of planetary defense,” Thomas Zurbuchen, the associate administrator of NASA’s science mission directorate, told reporters Monday.
 “What we’re trying to learn is how to deflect a threat that would come in.”